-CIRM as the seeder of innovative stem cell biology and translational research: - Supported 1,000+ projects at 70 institutions across California. - Funded 12 world class stem cell research facilities at California's leading academic research institutions. - Overcame federal funding restrictions on hESC research by building 17 shared research laboratories and by pioneering the derivation of new hESC lines. - Facilitated over 3,000 peer-reviewed publications of scientific and medical discoveries. - Built the world's largest iPSC 2,600 research repository with over 2,600 stem cell lines for modeling diseases such as Alzheimer's disease, neurodevelopmental disorders, and cardiomyopathies. - Enabled innovative discovery and translational tools such as cell and animal models, assays, and manufacturing processes that have contributed to more than 300 publications, 63 inventions and 13 patents. - Spurred creation of novel genomic datasets and bioinformatics tools for stem cell research, including some of the earliest single-cell gene expression atlases of the human body.
-Innovative Researcher Lili Yang, PhD, Associate Professor, UCLA For the last eight years, CIRM has supported the work of Dr. Lili Yang's laboratory in generating invariant Natural Killer T cells (iNKT) with five different grants spanning from the initial identification of the technology that produced the therapeutic to translation stage development that culminated in a formal pre-IND meeting with FDA.
-Dr. Yang has used the iNKT platform to develop both autologous and off-the-shelf allogenic anti-cancer therapeutics designed to target blood cell cancers.
-Her work has been viewed as successful enough to be the basis of a start-up company (AppiaBio) that recently announced a collaboration with Kite Pharma in order to help develop and commercialize this promising technology.
-Dr. Yang's story captures CIRM's commitment to supporting innovative research that paves the way for development of next-generation therapies.
-CIRM as the accelerator for therapy development1:
+CIRM as the seeder of innovative stem cell biology and translational research:

+- Supported 1,000+ projects at 70 institutions across California. - Funded 12 world class stem cell research facilities at California's leading academic research institutions. - Overcame federal funding restrictions on hESC research by building 17 shared research laboratories and by pioneering the derivation of new hESC lines. - Facilitated over 3,000 peer-reviewed publications of scientific and medical discoveries. - Built the world's largest iPSC 2,600 research repository with over 2,600 stem cell lines for modeling diseases such as Alzheimer's disease, neurodevelopmental disorders, and cardiomyopathies. - Enabled innovative discovery and translational tools such as cell and animal models, assays, and manufacturing processes that have contributed to more than 300 publications and 63 inventions. - Spurred creation of novel genomic datasets and bioinformatics tools for stem cell research, including some of the earliest single-cell gene expression atlases of the human body.